-- 1. As required by the Companies (Auditor's Report) Order, 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure A, a statement on the matters specified in paragraphs 3 and 4 of the Order. - 2.
-As required by section 143(3) of the Act, we report that: - a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - b. in our opinion proper books of account as required by law have been kept by the Company so far as appears from our examination of those books; - c. the balance sheet, the statement of profit and loss and the cash flow statement and the Statement of Changes in Equity dealt with by this report are in agreement with the books of account; - d. in our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards prescribed under Section 133 of the Act; - e. on the basis of written representations received from the directors as on 31 March 2021, and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2021, from being appointed as a director in terms of Section 164 (2) of the Act; - f. with respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such control, refer to our separate report in Annexure B; Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls over financial reporting; - g. with respect to the other matters to be included in the Independent Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended: Not Applicable - h.
-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditor's) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i. the Company has no pending litigations having material effect on its financial position in its Standalone Ind AS Financial Statements; - ii. the Company does not have any material foreseeable losses relating to long term contracts and there were no derivative contracts entered into by the Company as at 31 March 2021.
+- 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure A, a statement on the matters specified in paragraphs 3 and 4 of the Order. - 2.
+As required by section 143(3) of the Act, we report that:

-iii. there are no amounts which were required to be transferred to the Investor Education and Protection Fund during the year ended 31 March 2021.
+- a. we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; - b. in our opinion proper books of account as required by law have been kept by the Company so far as appears from our examination of those books; - c. the balance sheet, the statement of profit and loss and the cash flow statement and the Statement of Changes in Equity dealt with by this report are in agreement with the books of account; - d. in our opinion, the aforesaid standalone financial statements comply with the Indian Accounting Standards prescribed under Section 133 of the Act; - e. on the basis of written representations received from the directors as on 31 March 2022, and taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2022, from being appointed as a director in terms of Section 164 (2) of the Act; - f. with respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such control, refer to our separate report in Annexure B; Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls over financial reporting; - g. with respect to the other matters to be included in the Independent Auditor's Report in accordance with the requirements of section 197(16) of the Act, as amended: Not Applicable - h.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditor's) Rules, 2014 as amended, in our opinion and to the best of our information and according to the explanations given to us: - i. the Company has no pending litigations having material effect on its financial position in its Standalone Ind AS Financial Statements; - ii. the Company does not have any material foreseeable losses relating to long term contracts and there were no derivative contracts entered into by the Company as at 31 March 2022. - iii. there are no amounts which were required to be transferred to the Investor Education and Protection Fund during the year ended 31 March 2022. - iv. (a) the Management has represented that, to the best of its knowledge and belief, no funds (which are material either individually or in the aggregate) have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the company to or in any other person or entity, including foreign entity ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;